 Rejection or denigration of the Buddha-dhatu (which is termed "the Self" in the Mahaparinirvana Sutra) thus ultimately means a rejection of Supreme Reality itself, which in turn is a rejection of the Buddha; for he is "...the definitively real and true" (Faxian Nirvana Sutra).
 Down-playing or denigration of the Buddha-Reality (so popular with academics these days, who do not have the spiritual insight to see the great harm they are causing both to themselves and others) constitutes a lamentable failure to recognise that there is just such an abiding, immutable, personal yet impersonal, refuge-providing, non-egoic Truth (the Buddha) which knows of no conditioning, no limitation, no dissolution, and no constraints by the processes of the ebb and flow of time, but is ineffably Beyond ...

 I hope that you will find a spiritual treasure trove in this superlative sutra that will enrich, uplift and inspire you, filling you with happiness - just as it does me.
 If you would like to buy a copy of the sutra in book form, you can do so at the following website address http://www.heavenlightstore.com/product.php?143.
 The book has been beautifully published and may be found convenient to read in physical-book form.
 Needless to say, I have no financial connections with this book or its publisher whatsoever and receive not a penny of any monies made from the sale of this book.
 Mine is not a commercial website - but one for free spreading of information on the Authentic Dharma!
-For other related "tathagatagarbha" scriptures (whose enormous importance cannot be over-stressed), please consult my second, ancillary website called "Tathagatagarbha Buddhism" on the "tathagatagarbha" sutras, in conjunction with the present website, for extensive and highly illuminating quotations from five key "tathagatagarbha" sutras.
+For other related "tathagatagarbha" scriptures (whose enormous importance cannot be over-stressed), please consult my second, ancillary website called "Tathagatagarbha Buddhism" on the "tathagatagarbha" sutras, which contains some extracts from some tathagatagarbha sutras.
 For this, please click on the following URL:

 For a very convenient pdf version of the complete Mahaparinirvana Sutra please go to the following excellent collection of sutras and click on "mahaparinirvana.pdf": http://info.stiltij.nl/publiek/meditatie/soetras/mahaparinirvana.pdf